AarshiMukherjee/Flag-Identification-Project/README.md

-# Synthetic Data Generation for Zero-Shot Flag Object Detection
+# Synthetic Data Generation for Flag Object Detection

 A computer vision project that investigates whether progressively augmented synthetic datasets can improve the generalization of object detection models when no real-world training images are available.